sureshj1103/Superstore-Sales-PowerBI-SQl-Python/README.md

 •	Time Analysis: Added a custom date table for year-over-year comparisons.
 •	Calculations: Created measures for sales, profit, and returns, including % changes.
 •	Visuals: Designed a compact dashboard with KPI cards, trends, and maps.
 •	Interactivity: Added a slicer panel (accessible via funnel icon) to filter by date, region, and more.
-Enabled cross-filtering and drill-downs to instantly update all visuals when clicking on any chart.
+Enabled cross-filtering and drill-downs to update all visuals when clicking on any chart instantly.
 Dataset
 •	Tables Used: Orders (sales, profit, dates) and Returns (order IDs).
 •	Key Measures: Sales, profit, return rates, and year-over-year changes.